French Cameo Glass

 Le Verre Francais

-Le Verre Francais glass and Schneider glass were both lines of glassware made by the same company in Epinay-Sur-Seine France from 1913-1933.
-Charles Schneider found work at the Daum factory where he learned the techniques of making art glass.
-He and his brother opened their own glassworks, the Cristallerie Schneider.
+Le Verre Français glass and Schneider glass were two lines of glassware produced by the same company in Épinay-sur-Seine, France, from 1913 to 1933.
+Charles Schneider, who honed his skills at the Daum factory, where he learned the techniques of making art glass, founded the Cristallerie Schneider with his brother.
+The factory closed during World War I but reopened in 1917, soon becoming known for its beautiful cameo glass.

-Closed during WWI, and reopened in 1917, they soon began making their beautiful cameo glass.
-The company produced vases, bowls, perfume bottles, epergnes, candlesticks and lamps.
-They are generally known for their use of vivid reds and oranges, incidentally, Schneider coined the term "tango orange" to describe the strong orange hue used in the glass.
-Le Verre Francais glassware was originally only sold in French department stores, then by 1920, they started showing up in America, especially for the prestigious New York luxury gift store Ovingtons, for whom they made commissioned pieces.
+The company produced a wide range of items, including vases, bowls, perfume bottles, epergnes, candlesticks, and lamps.
+They are particularly noted for their use of vivid reds and oranges, with Schneider coining the term "tango orange" to describe the striking orange hue used in their glass.
+Initially, Le Verre Français glassware was sold only in French department stores, but by 1920, it began appearing in America, especially at the prestigious New York luxury gift store Ovingtons, for which they made commissioned pieces.

 Degue